VOCALS – GRADE 1

 EXAM STRUCTURE AND MARK SCHEME

-A song chosen from the relevant graded Trinity Vocals songbook, sung to a backing track
+A song chosen from the relevant graded Trinity Vocals songbook, played with the Trinity backing track, sung to a backing track

-Either a different song chosen from the relevant graded Trinity Vocals songbook
+Either a different song chosen from the relevant graded Trinity Vocals songbook, played with the Trinity backing track

 or a song from the additional Trinity Vocals arrangements at trinityrock.com/extra-songs